mernst/uwisdom/README.md

 ## Writing a wisdom entry

 Please help to improve this resource by adding and updating the information!
-You can submit a paragraph of text, a patch, a Mercurial bundle, or an issue on the issue tracker.
+You can submit a paragraph of text, a pull request, or an issue on the issue tracker.
 You can also make your own clone and add your personal information there, though it won't contribute to the main version.

 When writing a wisdom entry, please use appropriate keywords to ensure that you and others can find the information.
 I often intentionally include